 Cult classic movies that you didn’t know were flops!

 It is indeed surprising to know how some movies that earned the ‘cult classic’ status over the years were actually commercial disasters at the time of release.
-What can be the reason for this box office mishap?
+What could be the reason for this box office mishap?
 We never really know.
 It’s just that destiny did not work its magic for these movies, or maybe it was released in a time when the audience wasn’t ready to accept or understand the craft that these movies put forward.
 These movies are also proof that art will always be accepted, no matter how late.
-So here’s a look at the cult classic movies that were commercial failures.
+So, here’s a look at the cult classic movies that were commercial failures.

 1.Baby’s Day Out (1994, English)

 The critics panned the movie.
 They thought the story was cut for an animation space instead of a living space.
 Made on a budget of 48 million, the film only earned 30 million.
 Baby’s Day Out is the story about a baby from a rich family who gets abducted by three criminals.
 The film becomes hilarious as the three criminals struggle to handle the baby.
 Despite poor records worldwide, the film was immensely successful in India.

-Directed by Maniratnam, Iruvar focuses on the connection between politics and cinema in Tamil Nadu.
-The film is inspired by the lives of former actor turned politicians MGR and Karunanidhi, though the latter denied any similarities with his life.
+Directed by Mani Ratnam, Iruvar focuses on the connection between politics and cinema in Tamil Nadu.
+The film is inspired by the lives of former actors turned politicians MGR and Karunanidhi, though the latter denied any similarities with his life.
 The long run time and lag in the movie may have resulted in a poor theatrical run.
-However, Maniratnam considers Iruvar as his best work to date.
+However, Mani Ratnam considers Iruvar as his best work till today.

 3. Fight Club (1999, English)